 Arlington leaves, telling Norma and Arthur on his way out that their son is in the bathroom, locked upstairs.
 The two of them run upstairs and try to get him out, but cannot because he can't hear them pounding on the door.
 They decide that they must make a choice, and Norma leads Arthur downstairs.

 Another couple is sitting at a table with a box unit, staring at it with contempt, wondering whether they should push it.
-Walter and Norma are crying and hugging each other, and say goodbye.
+Arthur and Norma are crying and hugging each other, and say goodbye.

-Walter shoots Norma, and the police arrive.
+Arthur shoots Norma, and the police arrive.
 He runs upstairs and sees his son is back to normal.
 It is implied that this process will go on and on.

 Arlington arrives at the other couple's house and hands them the million.